JosephusPaye/list-open-windows/README.md

 windows.forEach(console.log);
 ```

-`listOpenWindows()` returns a list of window objects with the following properties:
+`listOpenWindows()` takes no parameters and returns a list of window objects with the following properties:

 - `handle` (number) the window handle (HWND)
 - `zOrder` (number) the window position in z-order